pickingname/track3r/README.md

 # Developing

 1. git clone this repo
-2. install pnpm if you havent `npm install pnpm`
+2. install pnpm if you haven't `npm install pnpm`
 3. install the deps using `pnpm i`
 4. and run it using `pnpm dev`